erik73/hassio-addons/phpmyadmin/DOCS.md

 - `info`: Normal (usually) interesting events.
 - `warning`: Exceptional occurrences that are not errors.
 - `error`: Runtime errors that do not require immediate action.
 - `fatal`: Something went terribly wrong.
-Add-on becomes unusable.
+App becomes unusable.

 Please note that each level automatically includes log messages from a more severe level, e.g., `debug` also shows `info` messages.
 By default,